efurness/note-taker-interface/README.md

 # INSTALLATION

 EXPRESS Router, NODE JS, INQUIRER, FS file system, PATH, were used for read and write functions.
-The app.js file required the methods.js in folder db toreadFromFile, readAndAppend, writeToFile functions.
+PACKAGE JSON to contain the notes text and title.
+The helpers used were UUID and FS utilies to generate a random string of numbers and letters.
+The app.js file required the methods.js in folder db to readFromFile, readAndAppend, writeToFile functions.
+HEROKU helped with live deployment of application to a broad userbase.
+Routes needed EXPRESS and PATH.
+Server.js contains middleware to parse JSON and for static files.

 # USAGE